latex3/babel/docs/guides/locale-japanese.md

 See the manual for further details.
-See also [List of counters](https://latex3.github.io/babel/guides/list-of-counters.html) for the available Japanese counters
+See also [List of counters](https://latex3.github.io/babel/guides/list-of-counters.html) for the available Japanese counters.

 Here is a minimal sample file with `japanese` as the main language (assuming `luatex`).